brunch/brunch/docs/commands.md

 Build a brunch project.
 Options:

 * `-a SETTING, --apply SETTING`: apply settings from config.overrides[SETTING]
-* `-r, --production`: apply production settings (run optimize/minify plugins, disable source maps, disable auto-reload plugin), which can be modified in config.overrides.production; same as `-a production`
 * `-o, --optimize`: run optimize/minify plugins during compilation; same as `-a production` and settings can be modified in config.overrides.optimize
 * `-c CONFIG_PATH, --config CONFIG_PATH`: path to config (default: `config`)